shannonbux/shannon-soper-portfolio/src/pages/figma-portfolio-tour/index.md

 Sit back and keep your arms and legs inside the car for a roller-coaster ride through my first years as a product designer at Gatsby.
 I was the first employee and first designer at the startup in 2018 and had so much fun doing these design projects!
 First you'll see a brief history about me and the company, then a high-level overview of the major projects I accomplished, and finally a deeper dive into an onboarding experience I redesigned.

 P.S.
-To leave comments on the slides, expand the presentation to full view and hover across the top to view and click on a speech bubble icon.
-Scroll down this page to see more detailed instructions.
+To leave comments on the slides, scroll down this page to see more detailed instructions.

 [Navigate to this Figma link](https://www.figma.com/proto/L1TdUmMOH5RijFazZ7u7XZ/Portfolio-Tour?page-id=152%3A0&node-id=152%3A502&viewport=-10415%2C894%2C0.41548648476600647&scaling=min-zoom) or use the embedded Figma slides below to start your tour!